 6. The message "This task has already been deleted."
 Is displayed.

-The system deletes the resulting files after one hour of file conversion.
-The above message will be displayed when requesting deleted files.
-Alternatively, the same message is displayed when the user deletes the file by clicking the "Delete it now" button.
-If you want to share the conversion result by clicking the "Share download link" button, if one user deletes it by clicking the "Delete it now" button, it affects all users who share the conversion result link.
+The system deletes the converted file one hour after file conversion.
+The above message will be displayed when the deleted file is requested.
+The same message is displayed when the user deletes the file by clicking the "Delete it now" button.

 7. I deleted the converted file by clicking the "Delete it now" button, but I still see the converted file in the "PDF preview" menu.